austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Finished recipe box, started the game of life

 **Thoughts**: Seems like this project will take a little bit longer than the other ones.
 I really want to move to the back end contribute some more to CodeClub!
 Also, I want to find a better way to meet other web developers near my level.

+### Day 55: September 18, 2017

+**Today's Progress**: Got the game of life working

+**Thoughts**: I really want the chart to work out.
+That would be a cool feature, but I don't think the chart js react library was made to be updated every second...it's doing some weird things to my timer.
+Thinking about forgetting about the chart and moving on.